 Meeting notes (or minutes) should provide attendance information.
-At a minimum, all actions taken by the committee should be noted.
+All actions taken by the committee should be noted.
 Chairs are responsible for posting committee documents and information to a committee website.
 Committee documents include: agendas, meeting notes, supporting documents.

 Committee website information should also include: meeting dates, meeting times, and committee membership.
 Chairs may identify a committee member to maintain the committee website.
 The Institutional Effectiveness Committee is responsible for ensuring that committee websites remain current.